Adam-Rix/SCC/README.md

 # request_searcher.py
 Script for searching any requests on swagger page and building a list with requests and their content body.

+# builder.py
+The main fabric of all functions

 # resources dir
 Use that if u have your own .env